julsCadenas/iCARE-Website/README.md

 ![StaffDashboard](images/screenshots/StaffDashboard.png)

-### The staff can view the tutorials and consultation services booked by students and update it whether it is successful or not
+### Staff can view the tutorials and consultation services booked by students and update the status to indicate whether they were successful or not.

 ![ServiceForm](images/screenshots/ServiceForm.png)
 ![TutorialMonitor](images/screenshots/TutorialMonitor.png)